semsamot/ActionBarRTLizer/README.md

 Alternative features
 ================
-You can retrieve `ActionBarView`, `ActionMenuView` and `HomeView` after rtlization has been completed.
+You can retrieve `ActionBarView`, `ActionMenuView` and `HomeView` after RTLization has been completed.
-Fortunately you can listen for rtlization completed event.
+Fortunately you can listen for RTLization completed event.

-An example of using these features is that you can animate ActionBar menu items after rtlization. it's so simple! (see the below sample)
+An example of using these features is that you can animate ActionBar menu items after RTLization. it's so simple! (see the below sample)

 ```java
 rtlizer.setOnRtlizeFinishedListener(new ActionBarRtlizer.OnRtlizeFinishedListener() {